TheOpenPrimary/giskard/README.md

 Giskard enables you to easily create complex Telegram bots (Facebook messenger bots support coming soon).
 Giskard has been created to leverage [Telegram Bot API](https://core.telegram.org/bots/api) and, in particular, the possibility to interact with the user through custom keyboard actions.
 Giskard is a bot engine that enables you to easily create complex and customized user experience.
 To this date, Giskard does not implement any sort of AI (otherwise Giskard would have been named [R. Daneel Olivaw](https://en.wikipedia.org/wiki/R._Daneel_Olivaw)) although it could be "easily" added.
 Giskard enables you to easily implement flexible [Finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine) for your bot.

+## Why Giskard?

+Giskard has been developed to address several issues :
+* **Keyboard-based bots > AI-based bots**.
+While most people today relate bots to some kind of AI, it is still very complicated to create complex bots using pure free text interaction, especially when you are not a machine learning, deep learning expert.
+To address this issue, today's messenging platforms (especially [Telegram](https://telegram.org) and now Facebook messenger) now provide extremely powerful bot APIs that allow bots to interact with users through customized buttons and/or keyboards.
+Using buttons and customized keyboards makes it particularly straightforward for users to interact with the bot has they have a limited, pre-defined choice of answers.
+For developers, using customized buttons and/or keyboards is also a great news because it removes the need to develop a powerful AI engine to achieve basic functionalities.
+It does not means that AI should not be used of course but at least it is not a requirement anymore.
+* **Finite-state machine implementation is not an easy**.
+If an AI engine is now optional, it does not make developing a complex bot a lot easier.
+Indeed, as a developer, you now need to implement finite-state machine like behavior for your bot to interact with the user.
+If this is easy to do when your bot has very few states, it can become quite messy if your bot starts being more complex.

+This is why we developped Giskard.
+Giskard aims at making it easy to develop complex keyboard-based bots.
+Giskard has been developed for a real world project with real users (50.000 as this is written).
 Giskard has been developed to provide [LaPrimaire.org](https://laprimaire.org) with a [telegram bot](https://www.youtube.com/watch?v=AUoArIkCECo) to enable french citizens to crowdsource their election candidates for the 2017 french presidential elections.
+Due to the nature of the project, it was clear to us that Giskard had to be open-source.

+The name *Giskard* comes from [R. Giskard Reventlov](http://asimov.wikia.com/wiki/R._Giskard_Reventlov) from the Asimov Robot series.
+In Asimov's novels, Giskard is not supposed to be a very advanced robot (like R. Daneel Olivaw) but a very strong a reliable one.
+However, throughout the story, Giskard will prove to be a robot more advanced than expected...
+I stop here to avoid any spoiler :)

 ## How Giskard works

 Giskard's logic is implemented via *Add-ons*.
 When Giskard is launched, it loads all its available add-ons.
 Each add-on provide Giskard with a specific feature set.
 An add-on is a combination of 3 different entities :

-- *screens* define the user-experience and the workflow of an add-on.
+- *Screens* define the user-experience and the workflow of an add-on.
-- *callbacks* define the business logic of an add-on.
+- *Callbacks* define the business logic of an add-on.
-- *messages*  define the localized message strings of an add-on.
+- *Messages*  define the localized message strings of an add-on.

 The add-ons should be located in the ```bot/add-ons/``` directory.
 They are loaded automatically by Giskard at startup.

-### screens
+### Screens

 Giskard uses screens to determine what to display to the user at a given state.
 For a given module (add-on), screens are defined as a ruby hash.
 Here is an example with the screens of the Home add-on:
 ```ruby